-All northbound I-495 lanes have been closed to traffic, as police investigate the crash.
-A Fairfax Alert says to expect extended delays.
+All northbound I-495 lanes were closed to traffic, as police investigate the crash.
+A Fairfax Alert said to expect extended delays.

 CRITICAL INJURY PEDESTRIAN STRUCK: I-495 North (Beltway Inner Loop) just past Braddock Road (Exit 54). ~7:45PM Wednesday, pedestrian struck at the scene of a previous minor crash.
 Pedestrian transported to an area Trauma Center in critical condition. #VATraffic #DCTraffic

 One person is dead and another critically injured after a car apparently going well over the speed limit drove off an I-95 ramp in Springfield, crashed into trees, landed on a separate highway ramp and collided with another vehicle on Monday (Nov.
 14).

 According to the Virginia State Police, which responded to the crash at 11:16 a.m., the incident began as 19-year-old Bryan Osorto-Tejeda of Fredericksburg drove a 2013 Honda Accord north on I-95, taking the ramp to go west on Franconia Road (Route 644) “at a high rate of speed.”

 “The Honda then ran off the left side of the road, through the guardrail and became airborne,” the VSP said in a news release yesterday.
 “As it traveled, it struck several trees, overturned and landed on the ramp from Route 644 to I-395 north where it was struck by a 2018 Toyota Highlander which subsequently struck the jersey wall.”